 - 1 ripe avocado peeled, stone removed then sliced.

 - Preheat the oven to 392°F / 200°C Mix all the spices and dried herbs together in a small mixing bowl.

-- Add 1 tbsp of maple syrup, 2 tbsp of lime juice and 2 tbsp of olive oil to the spice mix and stir well.
+- Add 1 tablespoon of maple syrup, 2 tablespoon of lime juice and 2 tablespoon of olive oil to the spice mix and stir well.

 - Place all the vegetables on a baking tray.
 Pour the marinade over the vegetable, add the salt and pepper and mix well.
 Leave the vegetables to soak up the marinade for about 10 minutes.